rriegel/rriegel/README.md

 I'm a software engineer passionate about building applications that bring unique audio experiences to their users.
 I also enjoy finding fast and scalabale architecture solutions, building APIs, and creating user interfaces that elevate the user experience!

+My latest projects have included:
+- studying and practicing leetcode-style data structures and algorithm problems
+- creating frontend projects to solidify and expand HTML, CSS and React skills

 I am currently seeking a new role to leverage my skills and make an impact within a company!

 ## My tech stack